 Blueberries’ Actual Color

 While blueberries are commonly referred to as “blue,” their actual color is a deep purple.
-The reason they appear blue is due to the unique way in which our eyes perceive color.
+Their perceived blue hue is due to both the reflective properties of their skin and our visual perception of color.

 Anthocyanins